Wolfram Alpha unveils premium 'Pro' analysis service

 At present, users of Wolfram Alpha's free "knowledge engine" are able to ask it plain language questions or input mathematical equations.
 The site then computes answers, making reference to the firm's restricted store of verified information where appropriate.

-Under the pro version, users can upload their own data sets or other information which can then be cross-referenced against the company's own records.'Program on the fly'
+Under the pro version, users can upload their own data sets or other information which can then be cross-referenced against the company's own records.

 Mr Wolfram gave an example of providing the site with murder statistics for different countries in the world.
 The advanced service was then able to compute murder rates based on its own knowledge of the various states' population sizes, and offered maps and other readouts showing comparisons.